 The importance of watching your diet after a child birth

-During the complete 9 months of pregnancy, the foods you ate were probably carefully selected to be of the most use for you and the baby.
-If you think that once you’ve given birth and can ease the intake of food and eat whatever you like, you are mistaken.
-Your diet now, during the confinement period, is just as important.
+During the whole 9 months plus of pregnancy, the foods you ate were probably carefully selected to benefit both you and the baby.
+You may think now that you have given birth, you are free to eat whatever you want — but that is not how it is.
+Your diet now, during the postpartum confinement period, is just as important.
 You need energy to take care of your baby, and this energy only comes with the right intake, type and amount of food.

 In this article, we will look at the following things;

 - And the amount of food a new mother should take

 The first thing most women ask is how much should they eat.
 Now, this clearly depends on your health prior to giving birth.
 But naturally, since you’ve recently given birth, you will need an extra of 200-300 calories to keep your fuel levels topped up.
 In most cases, a new mother requires about 1,800-2,000 calories a day.
 This amount will go up if you are breastfeeding.
 Add an extra 500 calories to that.
 Remember, if you are feeding more than one infant, this number will only increase.
 To get the most accurate number, talk to your doctor.

 At this point, your main focus should be restoring your health back by taking care of your diet and making sure you are getting enough nutrition after giving birth.
 Even though you are not – as defined in general – eating for two as it was during your pregnancy, you still need nutrients to keep up with the demands of your baby.